Leon James (footballer)

-Leon Pitchaya James (ลีออน พิชญ เจมส์; born 29 August 2001) is a professional footballer born and raised in England who plays as a midfielder.
+Leon Pitchaya James (ลีออน พิชญ เจมส์; born 29 August 2001) is a professional footballer born and raised in England who plays as a midfielder for Thai League 1 club BG Pathum United.
 Born in England, he represents Thailand at youth level.

 James spent 12 years playing for Leicester City being the first ever Thailand national to sign a scholarship in England.
 He competed in various competitions, reaching the quarter-finals of the FA Youth Cup, before deciding to part ways with Leicester City to move to Thailand to sign his first professional contract for Thai Premier League club Ratchaburi Mitr Phol.
 James made an appearance in the Chang FA Cup.

 James signed his second contract in Thailand for Sukhothai.

 Club career

 Leicester City

 James joined the Leicester City academy at age six, and progressed through the various age groups for the following 11 seasons.
 In his final year with the club, his under-19 squad reached the quarterfinals of the 2018–19 FA Youth Cup.